OnCall, Amion's desktop schedule builder, is developed as a Windows app. We do not

 Parallels includes a setup wizard that walks you through setting up your virtutal

 machine and downloading and installing Windows.
 This is by far the easiest way to

 here to download Parallels Desktop..
 For an overview of installing Windows 10

 here.
 You can contact Parallels customer support here.

 These instructions are for informational purposes only.
-Please understand that
+We cannot provide in-depth

-we can not provide technical support or installation assistance for VirtualBox or
+technical support or installation assistance for VirtualBox or Windows.
+You should

 If you prefer a video tutorial, we suggest this one.
 This video was not made by Amion,

 but covers the same steps outlined below.
 (If you can't see the embedded video below,

 click here to view it on YouTube.com.)